How can you prevent insider threats when none of your insiders are actually “inside”?

 To respond quickly, establish a map view of privileged users and their associated accounts, and set alerts and alarms for when established thresholds are crossed.
 Finally, fine-tune the criteria as you learn more about each user, to prevent false-positive alerts, and also to ensure suspicious behavior does not fall through the cracks.

-Then add these 10 cybersecurity experts to your watch list.
+Add these 10 cybersecurity experts to your watch list.

 Who is more likely to be (or become) an insider threat?

-One of the challenges for an IT security pro is to discern between the intentionally malicious insider threats and those who are coaxed into becoming an insider threat.
+One of the challenges for an IT security pro is to discern between intentionally malicious insider threats and those who are coaxed into becoming an insider threat.
 Understanding an actor’s motivations can help you develop an appropriate mitigation and containment strategy.

 Insider threats can come from anywhere, and there are many reasons why someone, willingly or unwillingly, will attempt to breach corporate security protocols.

 Some of the more benign reasons include:

 - Working around existing security controls to make it easier to do a task

 But not all insiders have good intentions.
 Malicious motivations include:

 - Anger / holding a grudge